luke-pritch/koa-jwt-login/README.md

 You'll notice in the `package.json` I'm using a [forked version](https://github.com/clintmod/jwt/tree/v3.2.3-beta) of `koa-jwt`.
 This is because currently, there's no "documented" way to know when a token expires.
 I've [opened an issue](https://github.com/koajs/jwt/issues/107) and [sent a pull request](https://github.com/koajs/jwt/pull/108) with what I think is an appropriate fix.
 When the pull request gets merged and released I'll update the demo with the new version of koa-jwt.

 I also hash the password using bcrypt because you should _always_ hash your passwords.

+## Notice

+This is a fork from: https://github.com/clintmod/koa-jwt-login-example that I am adapting to my own use case.
+All initial code is his.
+Thanks!